 The following table provides information about the versions of application libraries (packages) that are used or certified for usage with different pre-deployed platform tools and services:

 Iguazio V3IO Python SDK (v3io/v3io-py) 0.5 (Python 3.5–3.8)

 NVIDIA RAPIDS 0.17

 |Web Shell||Python 3.7

 Integration with Additional Tools

 You can independently install additional software tools — such as TensorFlow, PyTorch, or scikit-learn — and use them on top of the platform services.
 You can also configure remotely installed tools — such as Tableau or Looker — to analyze and visualize data in the platform.
-In addition, you can use Conda (which is available as part of the platform’s Jupyter Notebook service) and pip (which is available as part of the Jupyter Notebook, Zeppelin, and web-shell services) to install Python packages.
-For more information, see Application Services and Tools.
+In addition, you can use Conda (which is available as part of the platform's Jupyter Notebook service) and pip (which is available as part of the Jupyter Notebook, Zeppelin, and web-shell services) to install Python packages.
+For more information, see The Platform's Application Services.